doudoulong/Minecruft-PT/README.md

 ## Environment
-Ubuntu Desktop 20.04 LTS (tested on a VM using VirtualBox), Linux Mint 20.03 LTS (tested on a VM using VirtualBox)
+Minecruft-PT has been tested on the following systems:

+*Ubuntu Desktop 20.04 LTS
+*Linux Mint 20.03 LTS.

 ## Software Requirements